nevrome/mobest/README.md

 ### Mobility estimation

-`mobest::search_spatial_origin` takes a number of “search points” (with `independent` and `dependent`) for which the spatial origin search should be performed, as well as a `interpol_grid`, which defines the field in which the origin search should be performed.
-It returns a data.frame with one row for each search point and interpol\_grid setting.
+`mobest::search_spatial_origin` takes a number of “search points” (with `independent` and `dependent` variables) for which the spatial origin search should be performed, as well as an `interpol_grid`, which defines the field in which the origin search should be performed.
+It returns a data.frame with one row for each search point and interpol_grid setting.
 Each row contains the specifics of the genetically closest origin point.

 ``` r
 origin_grid <- mobest::search_spatial_origin(